CodeByHarri/EY_Data_Science_Comp_2019/README.md

 ***

-Context:
-Students will have access to a data file data_train.csv that contains the anonymized geolocation data of multiple mobile devices in the City of Atlanta (US) for 11 working days in October 2018.
-The devices’ ID resets every 24 hours; therefore, you will not be able to trace the same device across different days.
-Therefore, every device ID represents a 1-day journey.
+Context: In the following data science competition I had access to a data file data_train.csv that contains the anonymized geolocation data of multiple mobile devices in the City of Atlanta (US) for 11 working days in October 2018.
+Where every device ID represents a 1-day journey.
 Each journey is formed by several trajectories.
 A trajectory is defined as the route of a moving person in a straight line with an entry and an exit point.

+The aim was to determine which trajectories fall into the city center and label these as either 1 or 0.

 # **PRE-PROCESSING**